kfuruie/InvestGame/README.md

 - ICA 6 & ICA 11 seem the most relevant
    - We'll probably also have do the PHP Session integration with Angular
 - Integrate Angular with our current architecture
+   - app.component.html needs to be app.component.php?
+I think?
    - Confirm Order Button
       - Needs to interact with Database (Shares bought needs to update the Database)
       - Needs to take you to the Portfolio